12 Tips on Filing for Financial Aid to Get Your Kids Through College

 Here is the basic information you need to file the FAFSA:

-o Social security numbers for both parents and the student
+• Social Security numbers for both parents and the student

 7. FILING AS AN INDEPENDENT STUDENT

-Parents may be wondering if their child can file for financial aid as an independent student.
-This could be very helpful, as students typically have little in the way of assets or income, which would make it much easier to qualify for financial aid.
+Parents may wonder if their child can file for financial aid as an independent student.
+This could be very helpful, as students typically have little in the way of assets or income, making it much easier to qualify for financial aid.

 However, it is extremely hard for students to be eligible to file for aid independently even if they are living on their own and paying their bills.